 Today, I’ll provide some in-depth information about common loan types and which buyers benefit from each type of mortgage.
 And remember, I’m always happy to answer your individual questions about buying a house or taking out a mortgage.
 Feel free to reach out any time for more information.

 FHA loans: Great for first-time buyers or those who need a financial boost

 For many buyers, saving for a down payment can be the most difficult step in buying a house.
 But FHA loans, which are backed by the Federal Housing Administration, are specifically designed to help first-time homebuyers (and other buyers with low savings) to responsibly purchase a home.

-While many buyers believe they need a 20% down payment to buy a house, FHA loans can be approved even if you have a down payment as little as 3.5%, or a credit score as low as 580.
+Many buyers believe they need a 20% down payment to buy a house.
+But FHA loans can be approved even if you have a down payment as little as 3.5%, or a credit score as low as 580.

 As the cost of renting continues to rise nationwide, FHA loans are becoming extremely important to the housing market.
-Many would-be buyers are unable to pay down their debt or to save for a down payment as they put more and more of their income into their monthly rental expenses.
-Yet it’s clear that they would make responsible homeowners and in many cases, that they could pay less as a homeowner than they do as a renter.
+Many would-be buyers are unable to pay down debt or to save for a down payment as their rental costs increase.
+Yet it’s clear that they would make responsible homeowners.
+And in many cases, they would pay less as a homeowner than they do as a renter.
 FHA loans can act as the financial boost that these homebuyers need to leave the rental market and enter the housing market as buyers.

 - FHA borrowers must stay within the maximum lending limits for the county where they are buying.
 This means that you can’t buy a luxury home using FHA financing — but you can typically get a modest home you’ll love.
 In Union County, the FHA loan limit is $726,525.